Exterior view of the renovated Market – Enhanced with AI (Nano Banana)

 Bisat-al-Nur is more than a design proposal—it is an invitation to imagine how Cairo’s public markets can evolve.
 By weaving together tradition and technology, constraints and creativity, the project seeks to revive not only a building but a cultural ritual.

-The carpet of light becomes a metaphor for community: layered, patterned, and illuminated by the energy of people and place.
-A modern structure recalling tradition, built in aluminium yet glowing with warmth, Bisat-al-Nur is both memory and future, both heritage and innovation.
+The carpet of light symbolizes community—layered, patterned, and animated by the energy of people and place.
+Built in aluminium yet glowing with warmth, Bisat-al-Nur bridges past and future, blending heritage with innovation.